-Our GHG inventory includes carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) emissions.
-We do not include perfluorocarbons (PFCs) or sulfur hexafluoride (SF6) in our GHG inventory because our operations do not result in the release of these GHGs.
-We do not include hydrofluorocarbons (HFCs) because although we own and operate facilities with air conditioning units, they release an insignificant amount of HFCs that are much less than the 2 percent de minimis threshold for our Scope 1 and 2 inventory.
+We collect GHG emissions data from our Wood Products and Timberlands businesses.
+Our GHG inventory includes carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O) and hydrofluorocarbon (HFC) emissions.
+We do not include perfluorocarbons (PFCs) or sulfur hexafluoride (SF_6) in our GHG inventory because our operations do not result in the release of these GHGs.